 Skip to code content (skip section selection)

-(b) A person conducting full demolition of an existing structure must submit a waste diversion plan to the Director which provides for a minimum of 65% diversion from landfill of construction and demolition debris, including materials source separated for reuse or recycling which would otherwise not be subject to this Chapter.
-The plan may propose to use facilities and transporters that are not registered under this Chapter.
-The waste diversion plan must be submitted to the Director at the time the person applies for a demolition permit from the Department of Building Inspection and must include the following information: a list of all material types and volumes anticipated from the demolition; the market or destination for each material; the estimated recovery rate (diversion from landfill) by material or market; and the anticipated transporter for each material type.
-The Director shall make a determination as to the adequacy of the plan within five (5) business days and shall notify the Department of Building Inspection of its decision.
+(g) Material Reduction and Recovery Plan Required for Full Demolition of Existing Structure.
+A Person conducting full Demolition, as permitted by the Department of Building Inspection, must submit a Material Reduction and Recovery Plan (Plan) to the Director that provides for a minimum of 75% Recovery away from landfill of C&D Debris, including materials Source-Separated for Reuse or Recycling.
+The Plan may propose to use facilities and transporters that are not registered or permitted under this Chapter only for materials that will be Source-Separated.
+The Plan shall identify strategies that prioritize the reduction of C&D Debris generated, onsite and offsite reuse of materials, Source-Separation, and maximizing Recovery..1 The Plan must be submitted to the Director at the time the Person applies for a full Demolition permit from the Department of Building Inspection and must include the following information: a list of all material types and volumes anticipated from the full Demolition; the market or destination for each material; the estimated Recovery Rate; and the anticipated transporter for each material type.
+The Director may specify the form and manner for Plan submission, and require submission of additional related information and supporting documentation as part of a complete Plan.
+The Director shall make a determination as to the adequacy of the Plan within five business days and shall notify the Department of Building Inspection of its decision.

 (h) Within 30 calendar days of completing a full Demolition project, the Person who submitted the Plan or other agent responsible for the project must submit documentation to the Director as specified in regulations to verify the actual Recovery Rate associated with the Demolition.